-Casey is a mid-sized suburb in Australian Capital Territory within the Unincorporated ACT local government area (postcode 2913).
-With a population of 6,471, the suburb has a mix of young professionals and families with a median age of 32.
+Located in Australian Capital Territory within the Unincorporated ACT local government area, Casey is a mid-sized suburb (postcode 2913).
+With a population of 6,471, the suburb has a blend of families and working-age professionals with a median age of 32.
 Households earn a median income of $139K per year, with an average household size of 2.9 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.3% year-on-year at the LGA level.
+ACT employment has moved -0.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+ACT also had 6 Commonwealth-backed major projects under construction, 1 underway, and 7 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
+Employment in the area leans toward public admin & safety and healthcare.
 The top ancestries reported are Australian, English, Irish.

 Public transport access includes 18 bus stops.
 The crime rate in the Unincorporated ACT LGA is low at 1,437 incidents per 100,000 population.

-From an investment perspective, Casey offers a gross rental yield of 2.9%, rated as low yield.
+On the investment side, Gross rental yield sits at around 2.9% (low yield).
 Property prices are near the state median ($890K/$1.0M).
 The price-to-income ratio of 6.4x is considered moderate.
 House prices have moved +3.8% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.